-- V. Release to Commercial Entities - A. Social security numbers may be released to a commercial entity as allowed by law.
+- V. Release to Commercial Entities - Social security numbers may be released to a commercial entity as Α. allowed by law.
 The commercial entity must state the reason for requesting the social security numbers. - B. The District, as required by law, shall annually report the identity of all commercial entities that have requested social security numbers during the preceding year and the reasons for the requests.
 If no requests have been received during the preceding year, the District shall report that information.

-REVISION DATE(S): N/A FORMERLY: NEW
+REVISION DATE(S): 07/13/10

-The term personnel file, as used in this rule with respect to any employee, shall mean all records, information, data, or materials uniquely applicable to that employee and maintained by the District in any form or retrieval system whatsoever.
+©EMCS Page 2 of 2 OSCEOLA 6.88 The term personnel file, as used in this rule with respect to any employee, shall mean all records, information, data, or materials uniquely applicable to that employee and maintained by the District in any form or retrieval system whatsoever.